cmauricio/CourseraCleaningData/README.md

 # Fifth point
 Average of each variable for each activity and each subject

-Here I used the dcast funtion instead of the summarise_each function
+Here I used the dcast funtion instead of the summarise_each function.
+The result was an 30*7 database, with 180 observations (means).
+30 subjects * 6 variables